Elie-Bordron/SQuIRE_usage/README.md

 conda env remove -n env_name
 ```

-Navigate then to the directory holding the SQuIRE folder and remove it as well:
+Navigate then to the directory holding the SQuIRE folder and remove it as well (mine is here: /gpfs/home/ebordron/SQuIRE):
 ```bash
 rm -r SQuIRE/
 ```